prime31/Nez/FAQs/Nez-Core.md

 ## TimerManager
 The TimerManager is a simple helper that lets you pass in an Action that can be called once or repeately with or without a delay.
-The **Core.schedule** method provides easy access to the TimerManager.
+The **Core.Schedule** method provides easy access to the TimerManager.
 When you call **schedule** you get back an ITimer object that has a **stop** method that can be used to stop the timer from firing again.
 Timers are automatically cached and reused so fire up as many as you need.

 ## CoroutineManager
 The CoroutineManager lets you pass in an IEnumerator which is then ticked each frame allowing you to break long running tasks up into smaller bits.
-The entry point for starting a coroutine is **Core.startCoroutine** which returns an ICoroutine object with a single method: **stop**.
+The entry point for starting a coroutine is **Core.StartCoroutine** which returns an ICoroutine object with a single method: **Stop**.
 The execution of a coroutine can be paused at any point using the yield statement.
-You can yield a call to `Coroutine.waitForSeconds` which will delay execution for N seconds or you can yield a call to **startCoroutine** to pause until another coroutine completes.
+You can yield a call to `Coroutine.WaitForSeconds` which will delay execution for N seconds or you can yield a call to **StartCoroutine** to pause until another coroutine completes.

 ## Emitter<CoreEvents>
 Core provides an emitter that fires events at some key times.
-Access is via **Core.emitter.addObserver** and **Core.emitter.removeObserver**.
+Access is via **Core.Emitter.AddObserver** and **Core.Emitter.RemoveObserver**.
 The **CoreEvents** enum defines all the events available.

 The **Emitter<T>** class is available for use in your own classes as well.
 You can key events by int, enum or any struct.
 It was really built with int or enum in mind but there is no way to use generics to constrain to just those types.
 Note that as a performance enhancement if you are using Enums as the event type it is recommended to pass in a custom IEqualityComparer<T> to the Emitter constructor to avoid boxing.
 See the **CoreEventsComparer** for a simple template to copy for your own custom IEqualityComparer<T>.